All Episodes

 That's not single-handedly going to be what turns this around.

-Democrats lose the Senate, we win the House.
+Democrats lose the Senate.

-I still not believe that still not sure that the Republicans want to win the Senate.
+I still not believe that, still not sure that the Republicans want to win the Senate.

 It's much easier to be in a minority where you have no responsibility.